 In September 2012, my second book,The Most Remarkable Woman in England: Poison, Celebrity and the Trials of Beatrice Pace, was published by Manchester University Press.

 At the IEG, I began developing a new research field: the intellectual history of mid-twentieth-century Christianity.
-Thanks to a successful, ultimately four-year grant from the German Research Council (DFG), I was able to complete a study of British Christian intellectuals in the years during and around the Second World War, I submitted this work as part of my post-doctoral qualification (Habilitation) in 2018.
+Thanks to a successful, ultimately four-year grant from the German Research Council (DFG), I was able to complete a study of British Christian intellectuals in the years during and around the Second World War, and I also benefited greatly from a brief fellowship at the German Historical Institute in London.
+I submitted this work as part of my post-doctoral qualification (Habilitation) in 2018.

 In May 2019, my third book, This Is Your Hour: Christian Intellectuals in Britain and the Crisis of Europe, 1937– 1949, was published by Manchester University Press.

 I’m currently extending my research on Christian social thought (specifically with regard to technology) in the mid-twentieth century, and since November 2019, I am academic coordinator for the “4Memory” consortium, part of the German national research data initiative (NFDI).